-and stratospheric chemistry (Gettelman et al., 2019; Richter et al., 2021), and the atmospheric models are initialized with different reanalyses ("CFSv2" for CESM2-CAM, and "MERRA-2" for CESM2-WACCM).
+and stratospheric chemistry (Gettelman et al., 2019; Richter et al., 2021), and the atmospheric models are initialized with 215 different reanalyses ("CFSv2" for CESM2-CAM, and "MERRA-2" for CESM2-WACCM).

-- The zonal mean biases across the models are broadly consistent with the annual global mean temperature biases shown above, but reveal further important details about their vertical and meridional structures.
-Figure 2 shows the zonal mean 220 biases and mean absolute errors (MAE) in temperatures and winds as a function of latitude and height for different seasons, composited for high- and low-top models at a lead time of 4 weeks.
-These biases and errors are shown for individual models in the Supplemental systems in the supplemental figures.
+The zonal mean biases across the models are broadly consistent with the annual global mean temperature biases shown above, but reveal further important details about their vertical and meridional structures.
+Figure 2 shows the zonal mean biases and mean absolute errors (MAE) in temperatures and winds as a function of latitude and height for different seasons, composited for high- and low-top models at a lead time of 4 weeks.
+These biases and errors are shown for individual systems in the supplemental figures.
 We note that the interpretation of vertical variations in Figure 2 and the supplemental figures requires some caution since the data from the S2S database are only provided on roughly 3 levels in the stratosphere (100, 50, and 10 hPa).
-Furthermore, since the UKMO and KMA systems both make use of the GloSea-5 model with the same atmospheric configurations, KMA has been left out of the high top composite in Figure 2 so as not 225 to unfairly weight the high-top composite; as the supplemental Figures 13 and 15 show, these systems have nearly identical biases.
+Furthermore, since the UKMO and KMA systems both make use of the GloSea-5 model with the same atmospheric configurations, KMA has been left out of the high top composite in Figure 2 so as not to unfairly weight the high-top composite; as the supplemental Figures 13 and 15 show, these systems have nearly identical biases.
 The patterns of biases in temperatures and zonal winds are consistent across the high- and low-top composites with signatures of (1) global mean warm biases in the stratosphere (consistent with Figure 1), (2) cold extratropical UTLS biases in both hemispheres, (3) easterly wind biases in the tropical stratosphere, and (4) too strong/cold stratospheric polar vortices in the winter hemispheres.
-It is clear, however, that the biases and MAE in the low-top models systems are generally much larger - 230 in magnitude despite having similar spatial patterns.
+It is clear, however, that the biases and MAE in the low-top systems are generally much larger in magnitude despite having similar spatial patterns.

 The cold extratropical UTLS and cold winter pole/strong polar vortex biases are recognized as longstanding issues in forecast and climate models.
-The former issue is generally thought to be related to excessive longwave cooling from a moist bias that
+The former issue is generally thought to be related to excessive longwave cooling from a moist bias that is present in initial conditions, and/or develops over time due to an inability to properly maintain the distribution of water

 Figure 2.
-Zonal mean (a,c,e,g,i,k) temperature and (b,d,f,h,j,l) zonal wind biases as a function of (vertical axes) pressure and (horizontal axes)-latitude at a lead time of 4 weeks.
+Zonal mean (a,c,e,g,i,k) temperature and (b,d,f,h,j,l) zonal wind biases as a function of pressure and latitude at a lead time of 4 weeks.
 Data are averaged over (a-d) the full annual cycle, (e-h) boreal winter (DJF) and (f-l) austral winter (JJA), and are shown separately for (a,b,e,f,i,j) high-top and (c,d,g,h,k,l) low-top models.
 The grey line contours show the composites of mean absolute errors from each system.